What is the Teneriffe Festival?

 Much of the Teneriffe Festival is accessible with ramps and access signage in place.
 We would be happy to have our volunteer team make sure you have a comfortable visit at any of the music stages.
 Please email us ahead or time or visit our information desk on the day and we will endeavour to help.

 The Teneriffe Festival team welcome your constructive feedback.
-To do so, email us at email@example.com LINK
+Please get in touch via the ‘Contact’ page.

-We encourage new applicants to get in touch to express their interest in volunteer or casual work for the Festival in 2017.
+We encourage new applicants to get in touch to express their interest in volunteer or casual work for the Festival in 2018.
 Express your interest online now.
-We also encourage you to subscribe to the e-Updates so you can be one of the first to know what’s going on at this year’s event.
+We also encourage you to subscribe to the e-updates so you can be one of the first to know what’s going on at this year’s event.

-If you are interested in becoming involved in the Teneriffe Festival, please contact our Chairperson or Event Director, HERE.
+If you are interested in becoming involved in the Teneriffe Festival, please get in contact.
 We would be very excited to meet with you personally to discuss the opportunities available, whether it be as a sponsor or a vendor.

 Each year our applications for market stalls are announced via our Facebook page.
-If you operate a business selling appropriate products, arts, crafts or food and beverage and wish to be part of the Festival, please keep an eye out for that notification.
-Please do not contact the event organisers via the Contact page on our website about applications.
+If you operate a business selling appropriate products, arts, crafts or food and beverage and wish to be part of the Festival, please get in contact via the ‘Contact’ page.

 If you have any further enquiries about the event, please contact us via the form on this website.

-Festival entertainment acts will be off stage at 9pm.
+Festival entertainment acts will be off stage at 9pm when the festival concludes.

 Your guests are able to bring alcohol within the festival precinct but it must be unopened and can’t be consumed while walking along the street.
 Alcohol can only be consumed in a private residence or the areas with the appropriate liquor licence and security.